 6.5.1 The Processor shall to the necessary and reasonable extent assist the Controller in the performance of its obligations in the processing of the personal data covered by this Processor Agreement, including in connection with:

 a) responses to data subjects on exercise of their rights; (basic operations and support for performing such operations are available as part of the Services at no cost),

 6.5.2 In this connection, the Processor shall obtain the information to be included in a notification to the supervisory authority provided that the Processor is best suited to do so.

 6.5.3 The Processor may assist with any extra tasks as agreed in writing between the Processor and the Controller.

-8.2 The Processor will ensure that each Sub-Processor adhere to a level of data protection obligations towards the Processor as those adhered to by the Processor towards the Controller (including in pursuance of this Processor Agreement).
+8.2 The Processor will ensure that each Sub-Processor adheres to an equivalent level of data protection obligations towards the Processor as those adhered to by the Processor towards the Controller (including in pursuance of this Processor Agreement).

-8.3 Moreover, the Sub-Processor also acts only under the Instructions of the Controller.
+8.3 Moreover, the Sub-Processor also acts only under the Instructions of the Processor.

 a) Clause 9.3 of this Processor Agreement; or